 2. Reset both System Management Controller (SMC) and PRAM

-If your SMC or PRAM are corrupt you might face speed issues on Mac.
-However, there’s nothing to worry you can reset both.
+If your SMC or PRAM are corrupt, you might face speed issues on Mac.
+However, there’s nothing to worry about, you can reset both.

 System Management Controller helps in the smooth running of hardware like CPU fans etc. Hence while following the steps mentioned below you need to be very careful.